palmar125/water-meter-esp32-cc1101/README.md

 # Match the Standard ESP32 Hardware SPI PinsThe standard ESP32 must use its VSPI pins
 # to achieve the speeds necessary to empty the CC1101's internal memory buffer before it overflows.
-# Ensure your physical connections match exactly:MOSI: GPIO 23MISO: GPIO 19CLK: GPIO 18CS: GPIO 5
+# Ensure your physical connections match exactly:MOSI: GPIO 23, MISO: GPIO 19, CLK: GPIO 18, CS: GPIO 5
 # Avoid using GPIOs 6–11 (they connect directly to the integrated SPI flash memory and will crash the board).

 spi: